Divided Dieudonn\'e crystals: Introduction

 \begin{Cor} (Theorem \ref{Th:eq-Ffin-Fnil-tf}) If $X$ is $F$-finite, $F$-nilpotent, and PD torsion free, then the functor $\DFfun_X$ is an equivalence. \end{Cor}

-This result can also be proved directly by $\nameoftop$-descent from the semiperfect case, without explicit reference to divided Dieudonn\'e crystals; this route will be followed in the main text.
-But even then, divided Dieudonn\'e crystals appear implicitly in the form of windows over $A_{\cris}$ since in the deformation argument used for the semiperfect case, rings with PD torsion may occur.

-An l.c.i.\ scheme is a locally noetherian scheme whose complete local rings are complete intersection rings.
-An $F$-finite locally noetherian scheme is excellent, and an excellent l.c.i.\ scheme is PD torsion free.
-Hence Corollary \ref{Co:Int-FFT} implies the following.
+An l.c.i.\ scheme is a locally noetherian scheme whose complete local rings are complete intersection rings. \chang{Every} $F$-finite locally noetherian scheme is excellent, and \chang{every} excellent l.c.i.\ scheme is PD torsion free. \chang{Hence the following result is a particular case of Corollary \ref{Co:Int-FFT}.}

 \begin{Cor} (Corollary \ref{Co:eq-lci}) If $X$ is an $F$-finite l.c.i.\ scheme, then the functor $\DFfun_X$ is an equivalence. \end{Cor}